Peanut Butter Buckeyes

 Most Ohioans will leave the toothpick marks in the buckeye.
 I don’t know if that’s a trademark or laziness.
 But it offends me, haha!
 So after my buckeyes have been dipped in chocolate and all set, I pinch the toothpick mark closed.
 Is that wrong?
 Am I offending any traditional Ohio buckeye rule?

 Anyways, these buckeyes are soft and tender in the middle peanut butter layer, and the crunch of the chocolate coating?
 Oh my!
-I use chocolate Candiquik to dip mine in.
+I use Ghirardelli Chocolate melting wafers to dip mine in.
 The original recipe called for “Chocolate and wax, mixed and melted.”
 Ummm, I’m assuming it’s paraffin wax, but the lack of measurements scared me.
 So, I went with what I know will work.
 And will set up beautifully.
-Chocolate Candiquik (or chocolate almond bark).
 ENJOY.

 Connect with Shugary Sweets!
 Be sure to follow me on my social media, so you never miss a post!